 - Green tea

-The fats provide a high-energy fuel source for your mitochondria to function optimally.
+Fats provide a high-energy fuel source for your mitochondria to function optimally.

-The fish and meats contribute healthy doses of brain-fortifying omega-3 fatty acids.
+Fish and meats contribute healthy doses of brain-fortifying omega-3 fatty acids.

 4. Stay hydrated with lots of clean, pure water

 Remember how we mentioned the liquid-y cytoplasm inside cells as the spot where cellular respiration kicks off?
 All the complex chemical reactions happen when the cellular respiratory action moves from this nutrient-rich H2O sac to the mitochondria.

 In other words, this vital energy pathway occurs in water.
 So, you must be mindful of replenishing the water your cells absolutely cannot do without by hydrating well every day.

 Another reason to drink lots of fluids is to keep your drainage pathways clear & open so your body can eliminate harmful toxins.
 The water's flushing action cannot be emphasized enough as a sure-fire way to rev up your internal engine.
 (20)